List of Buso Renkin characters: Creation and conception

 Watsuki based Buso Renkin's characters and fictional elements on his previous works.
 He conceptualized Kazuki while imagining Makimachi Misao, and Tokiko was designed as a feminized version of Himura Kenshin from Rurouni Kenshin.
 From the same series, Yukishiro Enishi and Yukishiro Tomoe served as inspiration for the Hayasaka twins; Inui Banjin and Otowa Hyōko for the homunculi Kinjo and Jinnai.
 Shusui Hayasaka's buso renkin, "Sword Samurai X", refers to the English name of Rurouni Kenshin.
 Watsuki declared that Buster Baron is a "reincarnation" of the Armor Baron from Gun Blaze West.
 In addition, Victor's buso renkin is named after the X-Men storyline of the same name.

 Watsuki has drawn many references from films.
 He choose the Kazuki's weapon as a lance because he watched A Knight's Tale, and thought it was "cool".
 Brotherhood of the Wolf served as the inspiration for Silver Skin, which is based on the main characters' outfit, and for Victor, which is based on a Native American.
 Moonface's replication ability is based in Matrix's Agent Smith.
 The name "League of Extraordinary Elects" was based on The League of Extraordinary Gentlemen.
-The submarine buso renkin was inspired by the Nautilus from Jules Verne's Twenty Thousand Leagues Under the Sea.
+The submarine buso renkin was inspired by the Nautilus from Jules Verne's Twenty Thousand Leagues Under the Seas.
 The term for the human followers of the homunculi, "familiars", comes from the human disciples of the vampires in Blade.
 Gekisen, the buso renkin of Genji Ikusabe was based on Hollow Man.